woenel/prpcmblmts/README.md

 ```

 ## Contribution
-If you would like to contribute by updating the data of regions, provinces, cities/municipalities or barangays, I would really appreciate it.
+Contribute by updating the data of regions, provinces, cities/municipalities or barangays, or by squashing bugs and errors.

 ## Credits
 [National Statistical Coordination Board](http://www.nscb.gov.ph/)